anlowee/Computer-Organization-And-Design/ch 2/homework.md

 ```

+# 2.25
-# 2.25 Th e following instruction is not included in the MIPS instruction set:
+The following instruction is not included in the MIPS instruction set:
 ```
 rpt $t2, loop # if(R[rs]>0) R[rs]=R[rs]−1, PC=PC+4+BranchAddr
 ```